Create a Website Account - Manage notification subscriptions, save form progress and more.

-This celebration, held in lieu of a groundbreaking, also served to thank state and local lawmakers who helped secure $20.8 million in ARPA funding for the project, as well as local partners and donors who are closing the funding gap.
+The kick-off ceremony, held in lieu of a groundbreaking, also served to thank state and local lawmakers who helped secure $20.8 million in ARPA funding for the project, as well as local partners and donors who are closing the funding gap.

 “We are so thankful that this project is more than 85-percent funded by ARPA funds awarded by the Missouri General Assembly and Springfield City Council, along with a significant contribution by the Springfield CVB,” said Bob Belote, Director of Parks.
 “Lake Country Soccer and the Park Board are working hard to fill the balance through partnership organizations, private donations and sponsorships.
-Naming rights are availble."
+Naming rights are available."

 The project calls for installation of synthetic turf at 19 soccer, baseball and softball fields at Cooper Park.
 All but one of these are currently grass fields, which have limited playability following weather events and heavy usage.
 The project also calls for stadium enhancements, additional spectator seating, locker rooms, restrooms, concessions stands, accessible pathways and parking.